Third woman accuses San Diego mayor of unwanted advances

 SAN DIEGO (Reuters) - A third woman came forward on Wednesday to accuse embattled San Diego Mayor Bob Filner of making unwelcome sexual advances, telling a local television station that he tried to kiss her at a restaurant in 2009.

-The woman’s interview with local television station KPBS came the same day the mayor appointed a woman as his new chief of staff and a state agency said an investigation will be conducted based on an employment complaint against Filner.
+School psychologist Morgan Rose’s interview with KPBS-TV came the same day the mayor appointed a woman as his new chief of staff and a state agency said it would investigate an employment complaint against Filner.

-It also follows a sexual harassment lawsuit filed against Filner earlier this week by a former aide and comes amid calls by fellow Democrats for the 70-year-old politician to resign.
+A former aide filed a sexual harassment lawsuit against Filner earlier this week and Democrats in the city have urged the 70-year-old politician to resign.

 Rose added that Filner “tried to move my face towards his to kiss me on the mouth.”